fanbeatsman/interestcalc/README.md

 ## Misc.
 *Should have stuck with the deadline or at least communicated my timeline, I greatly underestimated my workload at school.
 *Should have asked questions, a lot of clarifications could have been useful. eg(did not know what was meant by changing currency, also confusions about interest, is it compounded, is it by year etc.).
+Especially for the currency, I feel like I did not complete it the way it was intended.
+My currency is purely cosmetic and does not do anything, I feel like it would have made more sense if it actually converts the currencies.
 *All in all a very fun challenge and refreshing compared to the usual technical interview.